qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 So we regard this UI component as a primary adapter.
 Our rules of thumb:
 - the component code (JS + HTML) **talks UI**, forms, Vue.js integration
 - the component **visualizes state** (either from a 'module' object or its local data), i.e. show data, show/hide elements based on data
-- it **delegates any actions or events to domain code**; in this case the button triggers `createSession` which is delegated to the `createDiagnosticSession` function.
+- it **delegates any actions or events to domain code**; in this case the button triggers the `createSession` event, which delegates to the `createDiagnosticSession` function, and passes the new `Session` along.
-- we move any logic or conditionals to domain objects, elike NewSession
+- we move any logic or conditionals to domain objects, like NewSession

-As a result, the automated tests for this component are more simple: they are primarily about the component showing the correct data and elements, and delegating to the correct domain functions.
+As a result, the automated tests for this component are focused: they are primarily about the component showing the correct data and elements, and delegating to the correct domain functions.
 Some of its tests:

 ```javascript
 describe('New Diagnostic Session.vue', () => {